-Liberal Studies Program > Advising in LSP
+Liberal Studies Program > Advising

 Advising students about their LSP requirements, whether as an academic instructor or staff professional, calls for knowledge and understanding of the program's architecture.
 More importantly perhaps is how our LSP reflects the core values of a strong liberal arts education.